 Though, the verdict is still out on whether or not heavy cannabis consumption increases lung cancer risks.

 Cannabis smoke, however, isn’t completely innocent.
 Research shows that the herb can cause damage to large airways, as one might expect after inhaling hot, burning plant matter.
 This damage appears to be reversible after individuals stop smoking.
-Regularly inhaling cannabis smoke may also cause bronchitis symptoms
+Regularly inhaling cannabis smoke may also cause bronchitis symptoms.
+Vaping is an alternative to smoking – try the PAX 3 kit from the Herb Shop.

 A 2016 rodent study suggests that one minute of exposure to secondhand cannabis smoke caused harm to blood vessels.
 Specifically, blood vessels in rats took three times longer to return to normal function after smoke exposure.